OwenDostie/florida-charter-schools/readme.md

 # Abstract
 In the past ~20 years there has been tremendous adoption of charter schools in Florida.
 The percent of students in charter schools has grown by a factor of 14 (from 0.75% in 1999 to 10.8% in 2018).
 Support for charter education in Florida is political and divisive.
 Effects of charter presence on the performance of nearby traditional public schools (TPS) is a point of contention that has not been thoroughly studied in Florida, and the related literature is not always informative.
-One of the core objectives of this research is to address the existance and nature of these effects.
+One of the core objectives of this research is to address the existence and nature of these effects.

 ------